"The mileage I got from Trumpet is greater than any money": Koo Ntakra

 Among the rappers featured in the song was Issac Akuffo, known as Koo Ntakra.

-In a recent interview, Koo Ntakra said that the other 6 rappers were not paid for the song, but when he looks at the mileage he has gotten from the song, it is worth more than any money Sarkodie would have given him.
+In a recent interview, Koo Ntakra said that the other 6 rappers were not paid for the song, but when he looked at the mileage he got from the song, it was worth more than any money Sarkodie would have given him.

 Koo Ntakra speaks on the Trumpet song

-In an interview with DLFM 106.9, the rapper said he is grateful for the opportunity Sarkodie has given him.
+In an interview with DLFM 106.9, the rapper said he is grateful for the opportunity Sarkodie gave him.
 He added that even with no monetary compensation, the song has done more for him than any amount of money Sarkodie could have paid.

 "Sarkodie didn't pay for Trumpet, but the opportunity the song gave me is more than any amount he would have given me.
 It has been 7 years since the song was released, but anywhere I go in Ghana to perform, if I don't perform that song, they won't let me leave the stage.
 So, if Sarkodie gave me 20 billion cedis as compensation, and I measure it with the mileage I have received from the song, I don't believe it would have an effect on me," he said.